BREED HISTORY FEATURE

 At Middlesex County K. C., Cambridge, MA., in May of 1933, Urdos won his first and the breed's first American Kennel Club points.
 Judge L. J. Iriberry awarded Urdos Winner's Dog, Best Of Winners, and Best Of Breed, for 2 points toward his American Kennel Club Championship.

-On June 3rd, 1933, Urdos placed 4th in the Working Group at the Ladie's Kennel Club Show, the first time a Great Pyrenees had ever placed in the Working Group!
+On June 3rd, 1933, Urdos placed 4th in the Working Group at the Ladie's Kennel Club Show, the first time a Great Pyrenees had been award a Working Group placement.

 Mrs. Crane continued to show Urdos on the East Coast, and judges Mr. F. T. Eskrigge, Mr. T. Offerman, Mrs. T. E. L. Kemp, Mr. Alton Rost,and Mr. W. F. Ford, awarded Urdos points toward his championship.
 Mr. Eskrigge and Mrs. Kemp each judged Urdos twice and awarded points to Urdos on each occasion.